Shippable/docs/sources/reference/jobs-overview.md

 To completely remove a job from the system, you need to hard delete it through the UI.
 To do this:

 * Go to your Subscription page and click on the `Pipelines` tab
-* Click on the `Jobs` pill
-* You will find a list of soft deleted jobs at the bottom of the page.
-To hard delete, just click the `Delete` button for the job you want to hard delete.
+* You will find a list of soft deleted jobs at the bottom of your SPOG.
+To hard delete, just right click on the job and click `Delete`.

 A job must be soft deleted before it can be hard deleted.